ZachChristensen28/splunk-pihole-app-documentation/docs/getting-started/configure/configure-enrichment.md

 1. Click "Create a New Lookup" > CSV lookup.
 1. Give the lookup a descriptive name.
 1. Choose which App context this lookup will be stored in <small>(i.e. Search & Reporting)</small>.
-1. Leave the "User-only" box uncheked.
+1. Leave the "User-only" box unchecked.
 This will give the lookup the global scope permissions it needs.
 1. Create column headers (row 1).
 This app uses the following for the CSV header, however, any field names can be used.

     <small>Recommended Headers</small>